SolidLabResearch/Solid-Agent/documentation/sosy/README.md

 This policy states that an assignee (`https://woslabbi.pod.knows.idlab.ugent.be/profile/card#me`) has at time t<sub>1</sub> (t<sub>1</sub>=time at which this policy is active) till t<sub>1</sub> + a period (30 seconds) access to target resource (`http://localhost:3000/ldes`).

-At the time of writing, however, no implementations exist that allow you to use an IDSA UCP to define access control over [Solid](https://solidproject.org/TR/protocol) resources.
+At the time of writing, however, no implementations exist that allow you to use an ODRL policy to define access control over [Solid](https://solidproject.org/TR/protocol) resources.

 To enforce Usage Control Policies, two plugins ([AclPlugin](../../src/plugins/AclPlugin.ts) and [CronPlugin](../../src/plugins/CronPlugin.ts)) were implemented and an example rule ([CronRule](../../rules/usage-control/CronRule.n3)) was crafted for the [Solid Agent](../../README.md).
 [DemoUCPAgent.ts](../../src/demo/DemoUCPAgent.ts) contains a class **DemoUCPAgent** which configures the Solid Agent with these plugins and this rule.